 When you hit your 40s, you’re likely to start noticing changes with your vision.
 You’re also more likely to encounter acute injuries, like hernias.

-Talk to your doctor about prostate-specific antigen (PSA) blood test and prostate exams.
+Talk to your doctor about prostate cancer screening guidelines and the prostate-specific antigen (PSA) blood test.
 Most men start colon cancer screenings at age 50, but you may need to start earlier if you have a parent or sibling with colon cancer.
+Next to skin cancer, prostate cancer is the most common type of cancer among men.
+Learning more about what prostate cancer is and your risk factors can help identify potential issues earlier.
 And remember to keep up with physical exams, blood pressure checks and cholesterol screenings.

 Men’s health when you’re 50-plus